John Fogerty: 1997–present

 In October 2015, Fogerty published his autobiography, Fortunate Son (Little, Brown & Co.).

 In September 2017, Fogerty signed a new recording contract with BMG Rights Management, which will cover an upcoming album and his solo catalogue.

-In November 2019, Fogerty appeared on Public Broadcasting Station pledge week with "John Fogerty: My 50 Year Trip", a taped performance from Red Rocks Amphitheater, Colorado.
-His most recent performance was at the Winstar in Thackerville, Oklahoma, on December 31, 2019.
-The remaining performances of his current tour "My 50 Year Trip" have been postponed due to the COVID-19 pandemic.
+In November 2019, Fogerty appeared on Public Broadcasting Station pledge week with "John Fogerty: My 50 Year Trip," a taped performance from Red Rocks Amphitheater, Colorado.
+He also performed at Winstar in Thackerville, Oklahoma, on December 31, 2019, but the remaining performances of that tour, "My 50 Year Trip", were postponed due to the COVID-19 pandemic.

-While on lockdown during the pandemic in early 2020, Fogerty, accompanied by sons Shane and Tyler and daughter Kelsy, began releasing performance videos of previously released originals and covers.
-Under the brand "Fogerty's Factory", the group performed remotely on The Late Show with Stephen Colbert, NPR's Tiny Desk Concerts, and SiriusXM's Classic Vinyl station.
+While on lockdown during the pandemic in early 2020, Fogerty, accompanied by sons Shane and Tyler and daughter Kelsey, began releasing performance videos of previously released originals and covers.
+Under the brand "Fogerty's Factory," the group performed remotely on The Late Show with Stephen Colbert, NPR's Tiny Desk Concerts, and SiriusXM's Classic Vinyl station.
 Collecting seven songs from the remote performances, the Fogerty's Factory EP was released on May 28, 2020, coinciding with Fogerty's 75th birthday.
 A 12-track album edition featuring additional lockdown performances followed on November 20.

-Fogerty performed backing vocals on "Scream and Shout", a single by his sons' band Hearty Har, released October 19, 2020.
+Fogerty performed backing vocals on "Scream and Shout," a single by his sons' band Hearty Har, released October 19, 2020.

-On January 6, 2021, Fogerty released "Weeping in the Promised Land", a gospel-styled single, featuring sociopolitical commentary on Black Lives Matter, the COVID-19 pandemic, and Donald Trump.
+On January 6, 2021, Fogerty released "Weeping in the Promised Land," a gospel-styled single, featuring sociopolitical commentary on Black Lives Matter, the COVID-19 pandemic, and Donald Trump.

-On January 13, 2023, Fogerty announced on Twitter that he now owned the rights to the CCR global catalog after a 50-year legal battle.
+On January 13, 2023, Fogerty announced on Twitter that he owns the rights to the CCR global catalog after a 50-year legal battle.
+He followed the announcement on August 22, 2025 with an album of re-recorded Creedence Clearwater Revival songs, titled Legacy: The Creedence Clearwater Revival Years.
+He performed a concert with his band on NPR's Tiny Desk on January 16, 2026.

 Personal life

 Fogerty married Martha Paiz in 1965 and had three children (Josh, Sean, and Laurie).
 They divorced in the late 1980s.

-Fogerty met Julie Lebiezinski in 1986 while on tour in Indianapolis, Indiana.
-They married in Elkhart, Indiana, on April 20, 1991, and had two sons (Shane and Tyler) and a daughter (Kelsy).
-Kramer had a daughter, Lyndsay, from a previous marriage.
-As of 2020, they lived in Thousand Oaks, California.
+Fogerty met Julie Lebiedzinski (born Julie Lynne Kramer in Elkhart, Indiana, on February 7, 1960) in 1986 while on tour in Indianapolis, Indiana.
+They married in Elkhart, Indiana, on April 20, 1991, and have two sons (Shane and Tyler) and a daughter (Kelsy).
+Kramer has a daughter, Lyndsay, from a previous marriage.
+As of 2020, they live in Thousand Oaks, California.

-Sons Shane (guitar, vocals) and Tyler (vocals) performed with their father in concert as of 2007.
+Sons Shane (guitar, vocals) and Tyler (vocals, guitar, percussion) perform with their father in concert as of 2007.
 All three of his youngest children appear in his YouTube channel videos.

 Fogerty has a granddaughter who has also appeared in online videos with him.

 In 2023, he bought a Hidden Hills estate from Sylvester Stallone for $17 million.